noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

 	* A bit repetitive but does give you some good insight into the types of experience and background needed to get into the field.
 * *Calvin & Hobbes: The Days Are Just Packed* by Bill Watterson
 	* I've loved Calvin & Hobbes since I was a child and have read all of them.
 It's a nice nostalgia trip to re-read them plus I pick up on more of the jokes now.
-* *The Persians* by Aeschylus
+* *The Persians* by Aeschylus; Translated by Robert Potter
 	* A lot of pandering to the Greek audience, the persians referring to themselves as barbarians and bemoaning how foolish they were to face the mighty Greek armies.
 Still it was pretty decent and interesting from a historical perspective.
-* *Seven Against Thebes* by Aeschylus
+* *The Seven Against Thebes* by Aeschylus; Translated by E. D. A. Morshead
 	* Decent, the closing scene with Antigone was interesting.
 * *God Is Not Great: How Religion Poisons Everything* by Christopher Hitchens
 	* Hitchens has a way of showing things outside the normal cultural lens we view the world through.
 * *What Isaiah Says To Me* by Daryl Budd
 	* While reading through the Old Testament as part of my reading list, I decided to read my grandfathers book on Isaiah.
 He definitely spent a lot of time studying it and it's probably a decent study guide for mormons.
 * *The Old Testament (New International Version)*
 	* I had forgotten that the old testament heavily features magic and gods other than the god of Israel.
 There are even prophets of the other gods that issue curses and such.
-I found the history sections interesting,the "prophecy" sections uninteresting apart from noting that many of them have passed their stated time frame.
+I found the history sections interesting, the prophecy sections uninteresting apart from noting that many of them have passed their stated time frame.
-* *Agamemnon* by Aeschylus
+* *Agamemnon* by Aeschylus; Translated by E. D. A. Morshead
 	* Assuming you don't already know the story, this one comes with not one but two dramatic twists.
 My favorite tragedy so far in my exploration.
 * *PowerShell for Sysadmins: Workflow Automation Made Easy* by Adam Bertram
 	* A pretty decent introduction to PowerShell.
 I've been using it more and more at work since I started this book and I'm really enjoying it.